UKVI: Guide to UK Visas and Immigration

 • your application is completed accurately and fully, including any required photos

-• you provide your biometric information, as requested, at an overseas visa application centre (VAC), a UK Visa and Citizenship Application Services (UKVCAS) service point, a Service and Support Centre (SSC) or using the ‘UK Immigration: ID Check app’
+• you provide your biometric information, as requested, either in person at an overseas visa application centre (VAC), a UK Visa and Citizenship Application Services (UKVCAS) service point, or using the ‘UK Immigration: ID Check app

-• you upload or submit at your VAC, UKVCAS or SSC appointment the appropriate documentation required in support of your application
+• you upload or submit at your VAC or UKVCAS appointment the appropriate documentation required in support of your application

 • you respond to any requests made by UKVI for further information by the dates asked